Why Do Elderly Not Use Social Media? [Reasons & Statistics]

 1: Technology Adoption Gap Between Seniors and Younger Adults

-However, the statistics show that there is still a notable difference in tech use between adults (under 30s) and those 65 years and older.
+However, statistics still highlight a noticeable divide in tech usage, particularly between adults under 30 and those aged 65 and older.

 smartphone and tablet owners different age groups

-According to the AARP’s 2023 survey, the 50+ folks highlighted the following barriers to technology adoption.
+According to AARP’s 2023 survey, adults aged 50 and older identified the following key barriers to adopting new technology.

 barriers to tech adoptions among seniors